This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Thinking about becoming a vendor at C2E2?

-We pulled it off in just one month—and this guide covers everything we wish we’d known before applying.
+We first exhibited in 2025 and are returning for C2E2 2026 (March 27–29).
+This guide covers everything we learned — plus what's changed for this year.
 From booth setup to budgeting, staffing, and what really happens on the show floor, here’s your inside look at vending at one of the biggest pop culture expos in the U.S.

 In this guide, you’ll learn: